THE SCHOOL DAY

 Treat your fellow pupils with kindness: bullying behaviour will not be tolerated

-If mobile phones are brought into school, they MUST be switched off throughout the school day (unless a teacher has asked you to use your phone for educational purposes).
+If mobile phones/smart watches are brought into school, they MUST be switched off throughout the school day (unless a teacher has asked you to use your phone for educational purposes).
+Recording (META) glasses present a safeguarding risk and are NOT permitted in school.

-If you need to contact your parents during the school day, please ask at the school office.
+If you need to contact your parent/carer during the school day, please ask at the school office.

 We have a Code of Conduct for ALL students.
 This helps to ensure everyone is happy in the Academy.
 We also have rules about uniform.
 We want you to always look your best as later in life, this is something employers will ask of you